-Porsche launches into New Jersey building’s second floor leaving 2 dead, police say
+Porsche launches into New Jersey building's second floor leaving 2 dead, police say

 CLICK HERE FOR THE FOX NEWS APP

 It was unclear exactly how fast the Porsche was going and what caused the driver to lose control.

-Police said more information on the crash would be released at a later time.
+Police said the crash remained under investigation.